ryt15/LetItRust/README.md

   Ai system and let it take care of the coding.
 And, while we're at it - talking, not typing, is the future!

+# Final Conclusion
+Rust risks becoming a very expensive programming language if "rustaceans" manages to trick software companies to start using it - and they can be very convincing!
+They will maintain that Rust is so fast and safe, and other programming languages contain many undiscovered bugs that are hard and time consuming to iron out.
+I agree - but what other costs does Rust bring to the table?
+- Rust developers are rare, so they become expensive.
+- Can you replace the Rust developer who decided to leave?
+- Since Rust is still in development, you regularly need to upgrade the code, and put aside time for your Rust developer to learn the new versions.
+- Maintaining Rust (new and old versions) will be costly and inefficient.
+- Since it takes so long time to develop code in Rust, your product will hit the market late.
+Definitely not an option for startups!
+- If universities adopt it, it will be yet another expense for tax payers.